Government Contracting – Learn How the Federal Government Buys from Small Businesses

 If you are new to this market, check out this training.
 In the meantime, below are some key learning points about how the government buys!

-Primary Buying Methods used by the Government
+Primary Buying Methods the Government Uses

 In the private sector, business customers purchase products and services in a number of ways – some use credit card purchasing authority while others issue formal requests for proposals (RFPs).
 It’s not too dissimilar in federal contracting; however, contracting officials who oversee the procurement process must follow the procedures outlined in the Federal Acquisition Regulation, commonly known as the FAR, to guide government purchases.